Fractionally integrated curve time series with cointegration: Numerical studies

-We apply our methodology to age- and gender-specific mortality data for Sweden observed from 1751 to 2021; the data used in this section is available from the Human Mortality Database at \url{https://www.mortality.org/}, and we specifically use the central mortality rates which are observed at various ages from $0$ to $110$ (and older) for each gender over time.
-Viewing the mortality rates at various ages as functional observations as in, e.g., \cite{Hyndman2007}, \cite{shang2016}, and \cite{shang2017grouped}, we may apply our inferential methods to the considered data.
-As in the aforementioned literature, we hereafter consider the logarithms of the observed mortality rates for each gender, which are visualized in Figure~\ref{fig1}.
+We apply our methodology to age- and gender-specific mortality data for Sweden observed from 1751 to 2021 \phantomsection ; the data used in this section is available from the Human Mortality Database at \url{https://www.mortality.org/}, and we specifically use the central mortality rates, which are observed at various ages from $0$ to $110$ (and older) for each gender over time.
+Viewing the mortality rates at various ages as functional observations as in, for example, \cite{Hyndman2007}, \cite{shang2016}, and \cite{shang2017grouped}, we may apply our inferential methods to the considered data.
+As in the aforementioned literature, we hereafter consider the natural logarithms of the observed mortality rates for each gender, which are visualized in Figure~\ref{fig1}.

-For our statistical analysis, we first represent the observed mortality rates at various ages for each gender with 40 Legendre polynomial basis functions.
-We first estimate the memory parameter $d$ of the time series for each gender.
+For our statistical analysis, we first represent the observed mortality rates at various ages for each gender with~40 Legendre polynomial basis functions; \phantomsection \commRV{we conducted a sensitivity analysis by varying the number of basis functions from~35 to~55 with an increment of~5, and found that the estimates obtained from our proposed methods are not sensitive to changes in the number of basis functions within this range (only the estimate of $q_{\dss}$ for the male data slightly changes from 3 to 5 as the number of basis functions changes).} We first estimate the memory parameter $\dn$ of the time series for each gender.
 The top rows of Table~\ref{tabemp1} report the local Whittle estimation results.
-As is not uncommon in many empirical applications, the memory of each time series is far greater than $1/2$ and quite closer to the unity.
+As is not uncommon in many empirical applications, the memory of each time series is far greater than $1/2$ and quite close to unity.
 This not only implies that both time series of mortality rates are nonstationary but also justifies, to some degree, the conventional use of the random walk model for mortality in the literature.
-We then apply our variance-ratio testing procedure to estimate the dimension $q_d$ of the dominant subspace for each time series.
-Of course, to implement the proposed testing procedure, the asymptotic null distribution of the test statistic, which depends on $d$, needs to be approximated by a feasible estimate of $d$ (see Remark~\ref{remdalpha}).
-This is done by replacing $d$ with the relevant estimate obtained by our proposed local Whittle method and reported in Table~\ref{tabemp1}.
+We then apply our variance-ratio testing procedure to estimate the dimension $q_{\dnn}$ of the dominant subspace for each time series.
+Of course, to implement the proposed testing procedure, the asymptotic null distribution of the test statistic, which depends on $\dn$, needs to be approximated by a feasible estimate of $\dn$ (see Remark~\ref{remdalpha}).
+This is done by replacing $\dn$ with the relevant estimate obtained by our proposed local Whittle method (see Table~\ref{tabemp1}).